shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

 		SD does not provide manual throttle cmd when rear or side collision is imminent <br><br>
 		SD does not provide manual throttle cmds when Autonomous SW is not controlling throttle (overriden, disengaged, Estop) <br><br>
 		SD does not provide manual throttle cmd when vehicle speed is too slow for the area <br><br>
-		SD does not provide manual throttle commands when Autonomous SW is not controlling throttle (overridden, disengaged, Estop) <br><br>
+		SD does not provide manual throttle commands when Autonomous SW is not controlling throttle (overridden, disengaged, Estop)
     </td>

     <td class="Providing">
 		SD provides manual throttle cmd when the vehicle's path is not clear <br><br>
 		SD provides manual throttle cmd when an object is about to enter vehicle's path <br><br>